Early Germanic culture: Role of women

 In early Germanic society, a woman had no formal political rights, meaning that she was not permitted to participate in popular or tribal assemblies.
 She could be represented through her male relatives, and thus only exert influence from behind the scenes.

 Despite their lack of direct political influence, Roman writers note that Germanic women had much influence in their society.
 Some tribes believed that women possessed magical powers and were feared accordingly.
 Female priestesses had a major influence on decisions made by Cimbri and Teutones during the Cimbrian War, and Ariovistus during his war with Caesar.

 Germanic epics, such as the Nibelungenlied and Beowulf, describe the strong influence which royal women exerted in their society.

 Goddesses revered among the Germanic tribes include Nerthus of the Ingvaeones and Freya.

 Tacitus describes how, during battles, Germanic warriors were encouraged and cared for by their wives and mothers.

 Germanic literature contains many references to mischief caused by women.
 Women playing a prominent role in Germanic literature include Gudrun, Brunhild and the wives of Gunther and Njáll Þorgeirsson.

 Sexuality

 Julius Caesar notes that early Germanic peoples believed sexual abstinence until adulthood increased physical growth and manliness.
 For a young Germanic man, having had sexual relations with a woman before the age of twenty was considered a disgrace:

-Life is all in hunting and military exercise.
-From childhood they train for labor and hardship.
-They have great praise among them for those who remain longest without sexual experience.
-Some think this makes for height, muscle, and strength.
-Indeed to have had knowledge of a woman before age twenty they think very shameful, and there is no hiding it..."
+"Their whole life is occupied in hunting and in the pursuits of the military art; from childhood they devote themselves to fatigue and hardships.
+Those who have remained chaste for the longest time, receive the greatest commendation among their people; they think that by this the growth is promoted, by this the physical powers are increased and the sinews are strengthened.
+And to have had knowledge of a woman before the twentieth year they reckon among the most disgraceful acts; of which matter there is no concealment..."

 Caesar further noted, to his amazement, that men and women would frequently bath naked together in lakes and rivers.